chetverovod/wavaugmentate/README.md

 ![alt text](./pictures/title_image.png)

+  The module provides the Mcs and Aug classes.
+  - Mcs is a multi-channel audio.
-  The module provides the Mcs class, which helps to perform augmentation of multi-channel audio signals for AI models learning purpose.
+  - Aug helps to perform augmentation of multi-channel audio signals for AI models learning purpose.

 # Input Data